drug-design/course/docs/chapters/molecular-properties.md

 #### SN2 Mechanism

-The nucleophilic attack of R-1-Bromo-1-deuterioethane by an ethoxy ion occurs by a S<sub>N</sub>2 mechanism.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-properties/sn2-mechanism-714d659d'><i class='fa fa-play' aria-hidden='true'></i></button>The nucleophilic attack of R-1-Bromo-1-deuterioethane by an ethoxy ion occurs by a S<sub>N</sub>2 mechanism.
 The carbon atom is accessible for a nucleophilic attack and in the final product its stereochemistry has been inverted.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer